 Shop 44, 436 Victoria Road, Chatswood

 Tea Journal boasts a well-curated menu of Chinese tea, some from the proprietor’s family plantation, as well as some inspired Asian tea blends (lavender pu’er anyone?).
 While just steps away from Chatswood transport interchange, the venue is peaceful and well-suited to taking time for tea.
+(P.S: New city store opening in 2018.)

 One of Taiwan’s biggest tea brands has re-opened on Chatswood’s high street.
 The most eyecatching menu is the bubble tea and desserts offering but there’s decent quality Chinese and Taiwanese loose leaf here too, plus a smattering of Japanese brews.